rpdelaney/l4d2-tourney-rules/rules.md

 #####5.8 Illegal techniques

-######5.8.1 Ladder blocking
-It is illegal for any player to position themselves around a ladder in a way that blocks an enemy player trying to climb up or down, whether intentionally or unintentionally.
-Penalties for infractions will be decided on a case by case basis, but will typically consist of a partial reduction of match score.
+######5.8.1 AI pathing exploits
+It is illegal to intentionally exploit AI pathing by moving to an area that causes NPC infected to stop attacking.
+This includes re-entering the safe-room and standing behind a dynamic prop that the witch cannot navigate around.
+However, is permitted to exploit witch pathing in a way that causes her to climb over objects repeatedly.

+The minimum penalty for intentionally exploiting AI pathing will be a zero score for the round.

 ######5.8.2 Moustachio
 It is illegal for either side to hit the “Moustachio” button on c2m4.

-The penalty for infractions will be whichever is greater between a zero score for the round, or a penalty equivalent to the full distance with health bonus for the survivor team at the time the button was hit.
+The minimum penalty for activating Moustaschio will be equivalent to the full distance with health bonus for the survivor team at the time of the infraction.

 ######5.8.3 Tank parking
 If an AI tank stops advancing for any reason, the survivors must be notified in a reasonable time.
 Intentionally positioning a tank so that it cannot advance when AI controlled is not allowed.

+The minimum penalty for tank parking will be equivalent to full map distance and health bonus at the time of the infraction.

 ######5.8.4 Spectating
 Players may spectate if and only if they have unintentionally become